-There are two well-established piano movers here in Maine: The Piano Mover’s of Maine and Starbird Piano, both of which are based in Portland.
+There are two well-established piano moving companies here in Southern Maine: The Piano Mover’s of Maine and Starbird Piano, both of which are based in Portland.
 Both, in my experience, are willing to travel pretty far.

 Pricing for piano moving is quite variable, and you should have the following information ready: The location the piano is moving from and to; The number of steps at both locations; The size of the piano (length for a grand or height for an upright).

-If you need an especially long distance move between states, reach out to Piano Movers Inc. They service all of New England, and come highly recommended as they’re the movers used by Londonderry Piano in New Hampshire.
+If you need an especially long-distance move between states, reach out to Piano Movers Inc. They service all of New England.

 Do I really need a professional mover?

 Pianos weigh many hundreds of pounds (about 400 for the smallest spinets and 1200 for the largest grands).
 They can also move unpredictably because of their often dramatically uneven weight distribution.
 Although moving a piano poorly could damage it, the real risk is to the people and the environment.
 On a flight of stairs, a piano can quickly transform into an unstoppable battering ram, leaving a path of devastation behind it.

 The typical rule of thumb is to call a professional if either you’re moving a grand piano, or if you’re moving an upright and more than three stairs are involved at either location.